Feline Hyperthyroid Treatment

-LakeCross Veterinary Hospital provides radioactive iodine feline hyperthyroid treatment by referral at our Huntersville animal hospital.
+LakeCross Veterinary Hospital provides radioactive iodine (I-131) therapy for feline hyperthyroid disease by referral at our Huntersville animal hospital.

 Radioactive iodine therapy is the treatment of choice for cats with hyperthyroidism.